Tom Robinson: Career

-In 1997, he won a Sony Academy Award for You've Got to Hide Your Love Away, a radio documentary about gay music, produced by Benjamin Mepsted.
-He currently presents his own show on 6 Music, on Saturdays between 9pm and midnight, and on Sundays between 6pm and 8pm as "Now Playing @6Music", a show that plays songs based on a certain theme and listeners' input.
-He also has a show broadcast at 2am on Monday mornings, which is focused on music by local bands from BBC Introducing.
-In 1994 he wrote and presented Surviving Suicide, about his suicide attempt.

-Currently, Robinson rarely performs live, apart from two annual free concerts, known as the Castaway Parties, for members of his mailing list.
+In his later career Robinson rarely performs live, apart from two annual free concerts, known as the Castaway Parties, for members of his mailing list.
 These take place in South London and Belgium every January.
 In the Belgian Castaway shows, he introduces many songs in Dutch.
-The Castaway Parties invariably feature a wide variety of established and unknown artists and groups who have included Show of Hands, Philip Jeays, Jan Allain, Jakko Jakszyk, Stoney, Roddy Frame, Martyn Joseph, The Bewley Brothers and Paleday alongside personal friends such as Lee Griffiths and T. V. Smith.
+The Castaway Parties invariably feature a wide variety of established and unknown artists and groups who have included Show of Hands, Philip Jeays, Jan Allain, Jakko Jakszyk, Stoney, Roddy Frame, Martyn Joseph, the Bewley Brothers and Paleday alongside personal friends such as Lee Griffiths and T. V. Smith.

 In 2009, Robinson founded "Fresh on the Net", a showcase website for upcoming bands and artists whose aim is "to help independent musicians find new listeners, and independent listeners find new music".

 Robinson played "2-4-6-8 Motorway" and "Glad to Be Gay" at the BBC introducing stage on the Friday afternoon of the 2011 Glastonbury Festival, after announcing that The Coral would not be showing as they were 'stuck in the mud'.
 In July 2013, at the Tabernacle on Powis Square in Notting Hill, a new line-up of TRB performed the entire Power in the Darkness album to launch its release on CD.
 The title track featured a guest appearance by T. V. Smith.

 In 2014, he was one of the performers at the opening ceremonies of WorldPride in Toronto, Ontario, Canada, alongside Melissa Etheridge, Deborah Cox and Steve Grand.

 In October 2015 he released his first new album in 20 years, "Only The Now".
 It included contributions from Billy Bragg, Ian McKellen and Lee Forsyth Griffiths.
 It was made with award-winning producer and multi-instrumentalist Gerry Diver and released on his own Castaway Northwest Recordings.
 Tom supported the album by playing many festivals that summer including Glastonbury, Latitude, Wickham and Green Man.
 He also played a showcase at London's Queen Elizabeth Hall in September and a 15-date tour throughout October and November.
 Robinson also received a BASCA Gold Badge award in the same month.
 This was for his exceptional contribution to British music.